NIGK15001U Advanced Geoinformatics

 - Type of assessment

 - Written assignment, during courseOral examination, 20 minThe written assignment is prepared during the course and must be handed in prior to the exam week.
-The oral exam uses the written assignment as its point of departure.
-It includes the titles listed in the officially approved reading list.
-A combined grade is given after the oral exam.
+The oral exam uses the written assignment as its point of departure and includes the titles listed in the officially approved reading list.
+A combined grade is provided after the oral exam.

 - All aids allowed